Eclipse-SDV-Hackathon-Chapter-Three/COOTA/README.md

 ## Communication
-Communication happened both in person during the hackathon and through a shared Slack group channel, ensuring quick exchanges and transparency across the team.
+Communication is happening both in person during the hackathon and through a shared Slack group channel, ensuring quick exchanges and transparency across the team.

 ## Decision Making
-All important decisions were made through unanimous agreement.
-This ensured that every team member was aligned with the direction and felt ownership of the solution.
+All important decisions are being made through unanimous agreement.
+This ensures that every team member is aligned with the direction and feel ownership of the solution.